Rickmic/Deep_CLEM/README.md

   </li>
     <li>
       <p align="justify">
         Deep CLEM has created two directories and one xml file in the working directory.
-The directory _COIoutput_ contains the images of the channels of interest, that are already aligned to the electron microscopic image.
-The Directory _output_ contains the predicted light microscopic image (pLM.tif) and the light microscopic image of the chromatin channel (rLM.tif).
-The file _transformation_LM_image.xml_ contains all transformations, that are made to the light microscopic images to align them to the electron microscopic images.
+The directory <i>COIoutput</i> contains the images of the channels of interest, that are already aligned to the electron microscopic image.
+The Directory <i>output</i> contains the predicted light microscopic image (pLM.tif) and the light microscopic image of the chromatin channel (rLM.tif).
+The file <i>transformation_LM_image.xml</i> contains all transformations, that are made to the light microscopic images to align them to the electron microscopic images.
       </p>
     </li>
     <li>